-Scenario Ana alysis Principal Risk No. Principal Risk Scenario Assessment Mitigation Strategies 1, 2, 3, 8, 9 Programme delivery (incorporating delays, also including HSW, Supply Chain Failure, Thames Water performance, Political and Regulatory risks) £0.1bn in the remaining cost to complete the project (net of any sharing of costs assumed with the Main Works in Scenario 1 and Scenario 2 by flexing the amount of distributions to its shareholders and drawing existing available facilities.
+Scenario An arysis Assessment Mitigation Studenics Principal Risk No. Principal Risk Scenario Assessment Mitigation Strategies delays, also including HSW, Supply Chain Failure, Thames Water £0.1bn in the remaining cost to complete the 2 by flexing the amount of distributions to its shareholders and drawing existing available facilities.
 Gearing and interest cover ratios would be consistent with an investment grade rating, and compliant with our financing covenants.
 The programme risk is most significant during the remaining years of construction, but some risk will still exist post construction as the project enters the commissioning and systems acceptance period.
 The programme risk is managed through Tideway's risk management framework, which is explained in the Risk Management section.
 The mitigation strategies for Scenarios 1 and 2 include the raising of new debt (within our gearing ratio requirement) and flexing the level of distributions to our shareholders.
 6 Inflation risk than current forecast for 4 years then reverts to the long term forecast.
 Scenario 4.
-Outturn inflation 2% lower than current forecast for 4 years then portfolio is linked to inflation, and therefore our assets and liabilities would move in a similar way.
+Outturn inflation 2% lower than current forecast for 4 years then liabilities would move in a similar way.
 Gearing and interest cover ratios would be consistent with an investment grade rating and compliant with our financing covenants.
 With the current high levels of inflation, the risk of low inflation in the short term is considered unlikely.
-The key mitigation strategy for Scenarios 3, 4, 5, 6, 7 and 8 is that 70% of Tideway's debt portfolio is linked to inflation, and therefore our assets and liabilities would move in a similar way.
+The key mitigation strategy for Scenarios 3, 4, 5, 6, 7 and 8 is tha 70% of Tideway's debt portfolio is linked to inflation, and therefore our assets and liabilities would move in a similar way.
 The residual risk is considered acceptable.

-8 performance - under recovery in one year. buil under recovery in one year.
+8 performance - Revenue under recovery in one year.
 Scenario 10.
 A 50% under recovery in two years.
 Scenario 11.
-A 50% under recovery in two years.
-Scenario 11.
-A 50% under recovery in the interview. and therefore the impact would be temporary and limited.
-After mitigation gearing and interest cover ratios would The value of the revenue collection increases each year as revenue is driven by the RCV which accumulates each year.
-However, the main mitigation strategy for four years. investment grade rating and investment grade rating and compliant with our financing covenants.
-Scenarios 9, is that there is building block with the under of revenue with the under of the Scenarios 9, 10 and 11 is that there is a building block that deals with the under recovery of revenue which mitigates the risk to an immaterial level.
+A 50% under recovery in four years. and therefore the impact would be temporary and limited.
+After mitigation gearing and interest cover ratios would be consistent with an investment grade rating and compliant with our financing covenants.
+The value of the revenue collection increases each year as revenue is driven by the RCV which accumulates each year.
+However, the main mitigation strategy for Scenarios 9, 10 and 11 is that there is a building block that deals with the under recovery of revenue which mitigates the risk to an immaterial level.
 Combined Scenario and 10) After mitigation gearing and interest cover ratios would be consistent with an investment grade rating, and compliant with our financing covenants.
 See above